Shadowking912/dscd/A1/Part-1/README.md

 ## Functionality

 1. **Search Item**:
-    - Allows buyers to search for items based on item name and category.
+    - `SearchItem()`: Allows buyers to search for items based on item name and category.

 2. **Buy Item**:
-    - Allows buyers to purchase items by specifying the item ID and quantity.
+    - `BuyItem()` : Allows buyers to purchase items by specifying the item ID and quantity.

 3. **Add to Wishlist**:
-    - Enables buyers to add items to their wishlist by specifying the item ID.
+    - `AddTOWishList()` : Enables buyers to add items to their wishlist by specifying the item ID.

 4. **Rate Item**:
-    - Allows buyers to rate items by specifying the item ID and rating.
+    - `RateItem()` : Allows buyers to rate items by specifying the item ID and rating.

 5. **Display Wishlist**:
-    - Displays the wishlist containing items added by the buyer.
+    - `DsplayWishlist()` : Displays the wishlist containing items added by the buyer.

 6. **Logout**:
     - Quits the client application.